We are a small family farm, located in southeastern Wisconsin.

 Gardening and Preserving the Harvest

-Our garden is very important to us.
-We can tomatoes and freeze and dehydrate whatever we can.
-Fermenting vegetables like cabbage for saurkraut, and green tomatoes for "Southern Italian Green Tomatoes" and kim chee, from radishes and napa cabbage are also things we do to add to our diet.
+The garden is very important..
+Tomatoes and other vetables are canned, frozen and dehydrated.
+Fermenting vegetables like cabbage for saurkraut, and green tomatoes for "Southern Italian Green Tomatoes" and kim chee, from radishes and napa cabbage are also things done to to add to our diet.
 We eat simple but delicious food worth all the work that a garden takes!

 Not City Living

-work running a farm with just Mom and Pop!
-But most of all it's
+It's hard work running a farm, but most of all it's

 not boring...also there is a great view and we can be outside most